- Who We Are

 • Variety of investments.
 Index funds generally invest in the securities of a variety of companies and industries.

 • Relative performance consistency.
 Because they seek to track market benchmarks, index funds usually do not perform dramatically better or worse than their benchmarks.

 • Low cost.
 Index funds are generally inexpensive to run compared with actively managed funds.
 They have low or no research costs and typically keep trading activity— and thus brokerage commissions and other transaction costs—to a minimum compared with actively managed funds.

 Net asset value (NAV):

 Share price, also known as net asset value (NAV), is calculated each business day as of the close of regular trading on the New York Stock Exchange (NYSE), generally 4 p.m., Eastern time.
 The NAV per share is computed by dividing the total assets, minus liabilities, of the Fund by the number of Fund shares outstanding.
 On U.S. holidays or other days when the NYSE is closed, the NAV is not calculated, and the Fund does not sell or redeem shares.
 However, on those days the value of the Fund’s assets may be affected to the extent that the Fund holds securities that change in value on those days (such as foreign securities that trade on foreign markets that are open).

 Share classes are a common way of offering the same investment at different cost.
 With mutual funds, the higher the minimum initial investment, the lower the expense ratio.
 The investment objective and strategy, portfolio manager, and underlying investments are identical across share classes.
 That means you get the same high quality regardless of which share class you choose.
-A share class is Vanguard Charitable donors typically have access to Vanguard Admiral, Institutional, and Institutional Plus share classes. (note: this is linked to investors site, should it link to institutional if there is an equivalent page?)
+A share class is Vanguard Charitable donors typically have access to Vanguard Admiral, Institutional, and Institutional Plus share classes.

 Additional resources for investment education: